joeephwild/STACK/docs/prd/epic-details.md

 ## **Epic 3: Gamification & Automated Investing**

 **Expanded Goal:** This epic focuses on making investing a sticky, effortless, and deeply personalized habit.
 It builds on the core investment loop by introducing a powerful gamification layer to drive engagement and two automated investing features to promote consistent, passive wealth creation.
-By the end of this epic, STACK will transform from a tool a user *can* use into a system that works *for* them.
+By the end of this epic, STACK will transform from a tool a user _can_ use into a system that works _for_ them.

 ---

 ### **Story 3.1: Configure "Round-up" Investing**

-* **As a** user,
+- **As a** user with a virtual debit card,
-* **I want** to set up the "round-up" feature by linking it to my virtual debit card,
+- **I want** to set up the "round-up" feature for my card,
-* **so that** my spare change is automatically invested whenever I spend.
+- **so that** my spare change is automatically invested whenever I spend.

 **Acceptance Criteria:**

-1. An interface exists within the app for a user to enable or disable the "Round-up" feature.
+1. An interface exists within the card section of the app for a user to enable or disable the "Round-up" feature.
+2. The feature is only available to users who have requested and received their virtual debit card.
-2. When enabled, all transactions on the user's STACK virtual debit card are rounded up to the nearest dollar.
+3. When enabled, all transactions on the user's STACK virtual debit card are rounded up to the nearest dollar.
-3. The accumulated spare change is automatically invested into a user's pre-selected default "Basket" at a set interval (e.g., once a day or once it hits a $5 threshold).
+4. The accumulated spare change is automatically invested into a user's pre-selected default "Basket" at a set interval (e.g., once a day or once it hits a $5 threshold).
-4. The user can view a clear history of all their "round-up" investments.
+5. The user can view a clear history of all their "round-up" investments.

 ---

 ### **Story 3.2: Configure "Payday" Investing**

-* **As a** user,
+- **As a** user,
-* **I want** to schedule automatic investments to coincide with my payday,
+- **I want** to schedule automatic investments to coincide with my payday,
-* **so that** I can consistently invest without having to think about it.
+- **so that** I can consistently invest without having to think about it.

 **Acceptance Criteria:**